krokedil/klarna-order-management-for-woocommerce/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==

+= 2019.06.13.  	- version 1.3.0 =
+* Feature       - Added settings through the Klarna Add-ons page.
+Allows the merchant to select if they want to automatically process orders or do so manually through each order, or through the Klarna portal.
+* Feature       - Added the option to get the customer address and save that to a WooCommerce order.
+Can be used with Klarna seller app orders to get the orders to WooCommerce ( You need to add the products manually ).
+* Enhancement	- If the order is completed in Klarna before we try and activate the order, the order is no longer set to on-hold.

 = 2019.05.07.  	- version 1.2.5 =
 * Enhancement   - Ser order status to on-hold if order activation fails.
 * Fix           - Corrected text for refund error.